 You may need to borrow Dora’s Map to find your way to Sesame Street.
-It was announced Thursday, Sesame Street is moving to Home Box Office (HBO), an premium cable and satellite television network that is an operating subsidiary of Time Warner (TWX 101,36 -0,25 -0,25%).
+It was announced Thursday, Sesame Street is moving to Home Box Office (HBO), an premium cable and satellite television network that is an operating subsidiary of Time Warner (Unfortunately, we could not get stock quote TWX this time.).
 Say is isn’t so, Bert.
 Is it time we rethink taxpayer supported television?

 Sesame Street’s home for the last 45 years was the Public Broadcasting Service (PBS), an independently operated non-profit organization, which is the most prominent provider of television programs to public television stations in the United States.
 PBS distributes, in addition to Sesame Street, series such as NOVA, PBS NewsHour, Masterpiece, Nature, American Masters, Frontline, and Antiques Roadshow.

 The sad thing about this announcement is that when Mitt Romney stated, back during the 2014 U.S. Presidential Election, he would defund Sesame Street, so many people rose up to their defense.
 Romney’s position was described as him wanting to “kill Big Bird.”
 Is this how Sesame Street repays that support?